Alice-tech-node/Deploy-a-Simple-Web-App-on-Kubernetes/README.md

 # Step 3: Create a Simple App
 //create a simple app, example flask app.
 //save the document app.py and another one requirements.txt.
-This tells Docker what Python packages to install.
+/*This tells Docker what Python packages to install.
 //Code is added to the file section
 <img width="454" height="246" alt="image" src="https://github.com/user-attachments/assets/a3f75a49-945d-434b-a883-0fc058242073" />